scssyworks/rollup-scripts/README.md

 npm i -D --save-exact rollup-scripts
 ```

-3. If you are using a forked repository and want to test your changes:
+3. If you are testing a forked repository:

 ```sh
 npm i -D --save-exact github:{your username}/rollup-scripts
 ```

-4. Create `src` folder and an entry file `index.mjs` with a valid `JavaScript`
+4. Create an `src` folder and an entry file `index.js` with a valid `JavaScript`
    code.

 ```sh